jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 - Sometimes `include/linux/debugfs.h` gets caught up in changes
   - I had it pulled in once when I just ran against `drivers/scsi/lpfc/`
   - I cannot for the life of me get this ignored

-- Split up coccinelle file, primarily for ease of understanding, but also some other benefits
-  - If we do this, in the second pass we can match for any functions with `debugfs_node *` as a return type or argument instead of a regex

 - (is this still a problem?) not catching wrappers
   - Recreate the problem in my test file